webplatform/docs/concepts/programming/drawing_images_onto_canvas/index.md

 |Content=Incomplete, Cleanup, Compatibility Incomplete, Accessibility
 }}
 {{API_Name}}
-{{Summary_Section}}
+{{Summary_Section|In this article we will explore how to draw Images onto a Canvas.

+We will start with a simple example and then explore some issues you might encounter.
+We'll look at how to load the image from various sources, how to display the image on "retina" displays without bluriness, and at some compatibility and performance problems.
+}}
 {{Concept_Page
-|Content=We will start with a simple example and then explore some issues you might encounter.
-We'll look at how to load the image from various sources, how to display the image on "retina" displays without bluriness, and at some compatibility and performance problems.
+|Content=
 ==A simple example==
 A simple html layout with both the image and the canvas already loaded as DOM elements in our page.